 British Gas in the news

-November: British Gas announced plans to scrap its standard tariff for new customers by March 2018, and contact customers already on it, twice a year, with better deals.
-Instead of a standard tariff, it’ll offer a 12-month fixed-term default tariff with no exit fees.
+November: British Gas announced plans to scrap its standard tariff for new customers.
 It also announced plans for new bundled tariffs, clearer bills and improved customer service.

-Britain’s biggest energy company also revealed it had lost 823,000 customer accounts since it raised prices in June, leaving it with a total of 7.9 million customers.
-It said that many of the customers switched away through collective switches, where lots of households join together to get the best deal.
+It also revealed it had lost 823,000 customer accounts since announcing a price rise in June 2017, leaving it with a total of 7.9 million customers.

 September: British Gas came joint-60th out of 100 in our survey of the best and worst big brands for customer service, with a customer service score of 75%.